aznxluvlyguy4u/wiki1/A-Z Guide to prepare CurrentRMS data for production.md

 # A to Z guide on Setting up custom fields needed for the Ocean Premium platform in Current RMS

+# End result after following this guide:

+*Every product* in Current RMS *must have* the following *minimum* properties set:

+- A product name
+- A SEO friendly product name
+- A full product description
+- A pulic friendly image
+- A rate to show in the rental frontend

 ## Table of Content

 |                                                                              |